 Associate Project Director — Sandra I. Enríquez.
 In addition to providing expertise on Kansas City’s historic Mexican immigrant community, Dr. Enríquez will serve as the workshop’s Associate Project Director and will help as a facilitator.

 Program Administrative Assistant — Rachel Forester is the administrative assistant for the Department of History and is currently an IPhD student at UMKC.
 Ms. Forester will handle communications with workshop participants and manage the financial aspects of the grant.

 Historical Content Expert and Workshop Coordinator — Jason Roe is digital history specialist at the Kansas City Public Library, and content manager and editor for the websites, The Pendergast Years: Kansas City in the Jazz Age and Great Depression and Civil War on the Western Border: The Missouri-Kansas Conflict.
 He has deep knowledge of the archival resources related to the workshop and will serve as a historical consultant for Wide-Open Town Scholars throughout the week as they work on their lesson/project plans.

 Master Teacher — Dacia Rzchowski is a retired 38-year veteran teacher and a distinguished member of UMKC’s High School College Program faculty.
-She has attended many Landmarks workshops as a teacher and has joined the UMKC Landmarks staff as the master teacher five times in the past.
-She will create the lesson/project plan assignment and will consult with Wide-Open Town Scholars as they develop their lesson/project plans.
+She has attended many Landmarks workshops as a teacher and served as the teaching expert for the UMKC Landmarks workshops (Crossroads of Conflict and Wide-Open Town) six times.
+Ms. Rzchowski will create the final project assignment and consult with NEH Educators as they develop their lesson plans.